How Diverse is Adventist University of Health Sciences? Explore Ethnic, Age, Male to Female and Geographic Diversity

 Average Location Diversity

-Would you prefer a college that attracts students from all across the United States, or would you prefer a regional college
+Would you prefer a college that attracts students from all across the United States, or would you prefer a local college

 that primarily pulls students from within your home state?